 It is to be noted that the capital appreciation on the property is not reflected or relevant to any other changes that occur to the property, nor does it count any income which is generated from the given property.
 Thus capital appreciation is the change or increase in the asset’s value over what you originally paid for it.
-Most investment options such as financial securities (such as stocks and bonds), real estate and precision materials (like gold) rely on capital appreciation.
+Most investment options such as financial securities (such as stocks and bonds), real estate, and precision materials (like gold) rely on capital appreciation.

-Factors affecting Capital Appreciation in Real Estate
+But, what are the factors affecting Capital Appreciation in Real Estate?

 Capital appreciation takes place when the asset is affected by the following factors:

-When there is an increase in a particular locality population, there is also an increase in demand.
+- Demand and supply dynamics of a particular location: When there is an increase in a particular locality population, there is also an increase in demand.
 Thus, when there is an increase in the demand for homes in a specific area, the property’s price or value in the locality also increases.
 There will also be an increase in the real estate projects in such a locality as well.
 Some of the real estate owners also purchase property in such areas with the intention of resale when the supply reduces, and the price of the property increases further.

-Capital appreciation also takes place based on the banks’ interest on the home loan provided for the property as well.
+- Cost of borrowing: Capital appreciation also takes place based on the banks’ interest on the home loan provided for the property as well.
 Any changes, may it be upward or downward, in the home loan interest rates will have a direct effect on the appreciation of real estate property.
 Thus, when there is an increase in the cost of borrowings, there will be a decrease in the demand for the homes as the buyers may not be able to afford higher EMIs.
 On the other hand, when the home loan interest or borrowing cost decreases remarkably, there will be an increase in the demand as the affordability increases and market sentiment improves.

 - The development of new office complexes or widening of employment opportunities in the area.